 Two crescent moons ensconced in botanicals are a great idea for a set of matching tattoos.
 While they correlate, each person retains a degree of individuality with their personal choice of flowers.

 While simple, this line tattoo has several elements going on to create an interesting piece.
 The moon is shaped by flowers and surrounded by stars and tiny circles, giving it a whimsical appeal.

 Here, contrasting styles share the same astrological theme.
 The crescent moon uses shaded realism, while the corresponding constellation boasts precise line work and silhouettes.

 This large lunar birth flower piece is romantic and bold.
 Expertly sharp lines and delicate shading throughout give the flowers life and movement.

 Here, the artist used a black and gray technique to create a realistic crescent moon.
 The outer black edge is dark and bold to create a solid shape, and the speckled shadowing gives the illusion of the moon’s glow.

 Sketched Moon With Face

-The multiple lines denoting the shape of this faced moon gives it the look of a single line sketch.
+The multiple lines denoting the shape of this moon gives it the look of a single line sketch.
 Leafy foliage brings an earthy element to the cosmic illustration.

 Roman Numeral Clock With Crescent Moon